MacroEcoMatt/rTPI/README.md

 information for submitted list of higher taxa groups (e.g taxa_code = “clas”, taxa_list = “Aves)

-get_env_vars - used to collect historical temperature and aridity data based on user submitted data.
-This function utilizes the climateR package.
-This is particularly useful for extracting Aridity Index values which is what API is calculated from.

 tpi - calculates TPI and prodcues a dataframe of values based on user submitted data.
 Requires species binomial, and temperature data in degrees celcius